WhenTheSUNdreams/WhenTheSUNdreams/README.md

 I would prefer if doubles don't interact unless we are CLOSE friends.

+DO NOT, I repeat, do NOT bring up politics unless under VERY SPECIFIC CIRCUMSTANCES AND YOU ARE A CLOSE FRIEND.

+Do NOT BRING UP RELIGION!
+UNLESS, AGAIN, CLOSE FRIEND OR I DO.
+Do not FORCE IT UPON ME.
+I've just had very bad experiences with people in general okay, even if it was PRIOR to ponytown.

 I separate characters from their medias unless said character is problematic too.

 I don't unblock.